 RAN # and Start Time

-Unless you are a graduating senior, you are not required to meet with your academic adviser.
+Unless you are currently in your first semester at Iowa State or a graduating senior, you are not required to meet with your academic advisor.
 However, if you would like to set up an appointment, please schedule your appointment about ONE week before your start date, not several weeks ahead of time.
-Advanced students need the earlier appointment times.

 Make sure you come prepared for your registration appointment—use the checklist below.